-Students leaving a building during the school day should provide a note to the school office the morning of an early release.
-The note should include the date, time and phone number, reason for early dismissal and if someone other than persons listed on the Registration and Emergency Medical Form will be picking them up.
+Students leaving a building during the school day should provide a note or an email to the school office the morning of an early release.
+The note should include the date, time, phone number, reason for early dismissal, and if someone other than the persons listed on the Registration and Emergency Medical Form will be picking them up.
 Parents must sign out students attending the Elementary, Intermediate and Junior High buildings.
-Students who drive should provide a note from the parent granting permission to leave school early.
+Students who drive should provide a note or an email from the parent granting permission to leave school early (Phone calls will not be accepted).
 Leaving school without permission and/or not properly signing out constitutes an unexcused absence - it is truancy.